Saturday, 29 January 2011

 fort wagner

 The Second Battle of Fort Wagner, a week later, is better known.
 This was the Union attack on July 18, 1863, led by the 54th Massachusetts Volunteer Infantry, one of the first major American military units made up of black soldiers.
 Colonel Robert Gould Shaw led the 54th Massachusetts on foot while they charged and was killed in the assault.Shaw was born in Boston to a prominent abolitionist family.
 His parents were Francis George and Sarah Blake Sturgis Shaw.
 The family lived off an inheritance left by Shaw's merchant grandfather, also named Robert Gould Shaw (1776 – 1853).
-Shaw had four sisters: Anna, Josephine, Susannah and Ellen.
+Shaw had four sisters: Anna, Josephine

 Although a tactical defeat, the battle of Fort Wagner saw action for black troops in the Civil War, and it